 As one of the nation’s largest initiatives of its kind, ComEd Customer Innovation offers an ideal testing ground in a service area comprised of four seasons and a diverse urban and rural population.
 Review our focus areas, scoring criteria and submission guidelines to see how to develop your idea or pre-proposal.

-Priority for proposal selection and funding will be given to the following areas, with solutions aimed at serving income eligible customers1 prioritized across all areas.
-Please check back as these can change as the Customer Innovation team identifies new areas of focus.
+Priority for proposal selection and funding will be given to the following areas, with solutions aimed at serving income eligible customers prioritized across all areas.1 Please check back as these can change as the Customer Innovation team identifies new areas of focus.

 Customer Innovation welcomes all Residential Energy Efficiency proposals that meet the following high-level objectives: